 English Grammar Guide

-That said, we believe that when you begin to learn English, speaking and building up your vocabulary is more important than worrying about correct grammar.
+We believe that when you begin to learn English, speaking and building up your vocabulary is more important than worrying about correct grammar.
 However, as you progress you need to incorporate more grammar into your learning programme.
-At an advanced level you might want to think more about the correct use of the English language.

 There is a common impression that learning English grammar is painful, but it is a lot easier than many other languages.
 Of course, English is more than just memorizing grammar rules, the grammar must be incorporated into your everyday use of the language.
 Theory and practice should always go hand in hand.
 Grammar matters.